jvgomez/jvgomez_page_source/README.md

 If you use other themes, some thinkgs would probably fail.

 #####TODO
-- Investigate about display: block in chrome with youtube videos.
-- Investigate about AJimenez, 4th video not working.

 - Include Google+ social link (with icon).
 - Include ResearchGate social link (with icon).
 - Include YouTube social link (with icon).